Israel pounds Gaza, evacuates town near Lebanon ahead of expected ground offensive against Hamas

 With supplies running low because of a complete Israeli siege, some Gaza residents are down to one meal a day and drinking dirty water.

 Egypt and Israel were still negotiating the entry of fuel for hospitals.
 Israeli military spokesman Rear Adm.
-Daniel Hagari said Hamas has stolen fuel from U.N. facilities and Israel wants assurances that won’t happen.
+Daniel Hagari said Hamas has stolen fuel from U.N. facilities and Israel wants assurances that won’t happen again.

 Krauss reported from Jerusalem and Kullab from Baghdad.
 Associated Press journalists Amy Teibel and Isabel Debre in Jerusalem; Samy Magdy and Jack Jeffrey in Cairo; Matthew Lee and Mary Clare Jalonick in Washington, and Ashraf Sweilam in el-Arish, Egypt, contributed to this report.